JuliaLang/julia/doc/manual/metaprogramming.rst

     16

 Note that there is no printout of ``Int64``.
-The body of the ``stagedfunction`` is only executed *once*, when the method for that specific set of argument types is compiled.
+The body of the ``stagedfunction`` is only executed *once* (not entirely true, see note below) when the method for that specific set of argument types is compiled.
 After that, the expression returned from the ``stagedfunction`` on the first invocation is re-used as the method body.

+The reason for the disclaimer above is that the number of times a staged function is staged is really an implementation detail; it *might* be only once, but it *might* also be more often.
+As a consequence, you should *never* write a staged function with side effects - when, and how often, the side effects occur is undefined.

 The example staged function ``foo`` above did not do anything a normal function ``foo(x)=x*x`` could not do, except printing the the type on the